Front door with windows flanking each side

 How Much Earnest Money Is Enough?

-If you're working with a real estate agent, they should be able to provide direction on how much earnest money you should offer.
 If you're competing with others for the same property, it's in your best interest not to undercut the earnest money deposit amount because you could lose the home to a stronger offer.
-If it's a slow or moderate market, your agent can advise you if a good faith deposit in the standard range will suffice.
+If it's a slow or moderate market, a good faith deposit in the standard range may suffice.

 Is Earnest Money Refundable?